 The following is the schedule for the Western Reserve Hospital Orthopedic Surgery program

 The initial year of orthopedic residency follows the ACGME rotational guidelines for the PGY-1 year.
 Six months are spent orthopedics with exposure to the preliminary casework and techniques necessary for an orthopedic physician.
-There are two months spent on General Surgery rotation with focus on the pre-operative and post-operative care of patients.
+There is one month spent on General Surgery rotation with focus on the pre-operative and post-operative care of patients.
 There are scheduled simulation experiences to build skills in the insertion of central lines, chest tubes, and inter-operative procedures.

 There is also one month of each of the following: Internal Medicine - Nights, Emergency Medicine, Intensive Care, Plastic Surgery & Neuro/Radiology.
 All rotations are done at Western Reserve Hospital.